 Herbal Uses of Lesser Knapweed

-*This sheet is provided for information only and is in no way a prescription for use.
+*This info is provided for reference only and is in no way a prescription for use.
 Please seek the advice of a qualified herbalist before using*

 Lesser Knapweed root can be made into an ointment to treat cuts and bruises.